albertjan/DynamicRestClient/README.markdown

 ##Recently added##

+* Automatic deserialisation of the response object to the type of the variable it's put into.
 * Automatic xml deserialisation to the generic function argument type if the contenttype is `application/xml`.
 * Support for single noun function calls `client.Resolve("id");` will result in a GET /resolve/id
 * Uri composition adjustable by Implementing `IUriComposer` and passing it to the RestClient's constructor